 Challenge / Goal

-The shrinking population of Heerlen, and thus declining need for homes, has led to the demolishment of housing blocks and apartment complexes though out the city.
-Which in turn, led to an increasing acreage under the responsibility of the urban authority’s maintenance department.
+The shrinking population of Heerlen, and thus, declining need for homes, has led to the demolishment of housing blocks and apartment complexes thoughout the city.
+This has in turn led to an increasing acreage under the responsibility of the urban authority’s maintenance department.
 The steady rising costs for maintaining the public space, has become an eyesore for the municipality.
-It is looking for ways and tools to do the maintaining much more cost-efficient.
-Especially, since the demolition of housing at itself is already a very costly undertaking.
+It is looking for ways and tools to do the maintainenance much more cost-efficiently.
+This is especially the case, since the demolition of housing is in itself an already very costly undertaking.

-The city council has been seeking for ways to cut costs of maintaining the public space.
-Local initiatives have popped up, where citizens garden neighbourhood flower beds, once the municipality has planted their choice of vegetation.
-For the maintenance of public parks and its facilities, sidewalks and flower beds, the municipality can no longer offer its desired level of cleanliness or counter vandalism adequately.
+The city council has been seeking ways to cut costs of maintaining the public space.
+Local initiatives have popped up, such as where citizens garden neighbourhood flower beds, once the municipality has planted their choice of vegetation.
+For the maintenance of public parks and its facilities, pavements and flower beds, the municipality can no longer offer its desired level of cleanliness or counter-vandalism adequately.
 According to surveys among citizens, the living environment ratings are dropping and an increasing number find Heerlen’s public spaces unpleasant.

-Heerlen’s city centre, as well as its main shopping centres, have a high rotation of shops and an ever increasing vacancy rate.
-Due to the rise of e-commerce, many midsized European cities cope with this retail challenge, but the number of vacant shops in cities with a declining population are far exceeding the average.
-The economy department of the municipality of Heerlen is having hard time in finding the right solution to break this downward spiral.
-During the covid-19 pandemic in 2020 for example, the city centre management organisation Heerlen Mijn Stad (Heerlen My/Mining City) launched a campaign to have Heerlen’s citizens buy local products and support local businesses.
+Heerlen’s city centre, as well as its main shopping centres, have a high rotation of shops, and an ever increasing vacancy rate.
+Due to the rise of e-commerce, many midsized European cities have to cope with this retail challenge, but the number of vacant shops in cities with a declining population are far exceeding the average.
+The economic department of the municipality of Heerlen is having a hard time in finding the right solution to break this downward spiral.
+During the Covid-19 pandemic in 2020 for example, the city centre management organisation Heerlen Mijn Stad (Heerlen My/Mining City) launched a campaign to have Heerlen’s citizens buy local products and support local businesses.